-Expectations of students Attendance and Punctuality Students must attend the school every day unless there is a good reason not to do so.
-Families should inform the school should a student be unwell.
-Students must arrive at school on time, and each lesson during the day on time Preparedness for Learning Students are expected to show a commitment to their learning in every lesson.
-Students should bring all necessary books and equipment for the day.
+Expectations of students Attendance and Punctuality Preparedness Students must arrive at school on time, and each lesson during the day on time Students are expected to show a commitment to their learning in every lesson. for Learning Students should bring all necessary books and equipment for the day.
 Homework should be completed.
 Travelling to and from school Students are to walk sensibly, be polite and mindful of others on pavements, public transport and in shops.
 Students must not gather in local streets before or after school.
+Students must not gather in local streets before of arter school.
 Students are expected to speak politely to each other and to members of the public.
 Students must respect the authority of school staff at all times, including outside and in the local community Uniform Students should wear the school uniform as shown in Appendix 1